MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/reviewing-changes.md

 ## Approve changes

-Select **Approve** to copy the listed files into the Unity project and update the manifest with references to these files.
+On the **Review and Approve** screen, select **Approve** to copy the listed files into the Unity project and update the manifest with references to these files.

 - As part of the modifications, the current *manifest.json* file is backed up.
-When viewing manifest backups, the oldest backup is called *manifest.json.backup*.
+When you view manifest backups, the oldest backup is called *manifest.json.backup*.
 Newer backups are annotated with a numeric value, beginning with *0*.

 - Add the feature package *.tgz* files to source control.
 Reference the files with relative paths to help development teams easily share features and manifest changes.